ttlew/conversation/dialog-build.md

       - **Found**: Displayed after the user provides the expected information.

       - **Not found**: Displayed if the information provided by the user is not understood, or is not provided in the expected format.
 If the slot is filled successfully, or the user input is understood and handled by a node-level handler, then this statement is never displayed.

+      For information about how to define conditions and associated actions for Found and Not found responses, see [Adding conditions to Found and Not found responses](dialog-build.html#slot-handler-next-steps).

     This table shows example slot values for a node that helps users place a pizza order.